Breast Reduction Surgery in Birmingham

 In addition to these functional problems ladies with large breasts encounter social difficulties.
 It is usually impossible to buy clothes “off the peg” as they need much smaller tops than bottoms and choice of clothes is usually limited.
 Exercise is usually severely limited due to heavy breasts bouncing, whilst self-consciousness often prevents activities such as swimming.
 One particularly irritating effect of large breasts is unwanted sexual attention.
 Men often talk to large breasts rather than making eye contact, or pass rude comments.
 As a result women with large breasts will often keep themselves overweight, preferring to appear fat rather than being slim with obviously large breasts.

-A breast reduction operation may improve or solve all of the above problems.
+A breast reduction operation in my Birmingham Clinic may improve or solve all of the above problems.
 In several recent studies looking at the improvement in quality of life of all surgical procedures undertaken in the NHS (including open heart surgery, cancer operations, hip and knee replacement surgery amongst many others) breast reduction surgery came out top.
 It improves your quality of life each year for the rest of your life.

 What size will my new breasts be?